 Cleveland Indians' Asdrubal Cabrera celebrates with teammates in the dugout after scoring on a Jason Kipnis double during the second inning.

 The Indians matched a season high for runs.
-They also set one with eight doubles while falling one hit shy of their season best with 21 in a game that lasted just over four hours.
+They also set a season best with eight doubles while falling one hit shy of their most hits, 21.

 Yet despite all that, Cleveland had to dig itself out of a five-run hole after the first inning and hang on after a nine-run lead dwindled to four.